uktrade/data-workspace/docs/development/maintenance-mode.md

 ---
-title: Maintenance Mode
+title: Maintenance mode
 layout: sub-navigation
 ---

 This guide will walk you through the process of enabling maintenance mode in your Django application through the admin interface.

-## Enabling Maintenance Mode
+## Enabling maintenance mode

 1. **Access the Django Admin Interface**: Navigate to the Django Admin Interface (`/admin`).